Skip to main content

 Target Audience: Developers and AI agents (GitHub Copilot, Cursor, general AI assistants)

-Comprehensive guide for API development in the Encore Health OS Platform, covering API patterns, endpoint creation, authentication, authorization, error handling, response formatting, and API testing.
+Comprehensive guide for API development in the Encore OS Platform, covering API patterns, endpoint creation, authentication, authorization, error handling, response formatting, and API testing.

 AI Agent Context